-Supplemental Nutrition Assistance Program (SNAP): This is the primary federal government food assistance program.
-Millions of people currently use it, however there are also hundreds of thousands of other households that qualify for an EBT card but that have just never applied.
-This program used to be known as Food Stamps.
+Supplemental Nutrition Assistance Program (SNAP): This is the primary federal government funded food assistance program.
+Millions of people currently use it to help pay for their groceries, however there are also hundreds of thousands of other households that qualify for an EBT card but that have just never applied.
+Food stamps can also give low cost groceries to families with no or very little money or that live in poverty.
+A portion of a monthly grocery bill can be paid.
+This program used to be known as Food Stamps but was renamed SNAP.

+It is the main USDA hunger prevention program.
+There are numerous conditions in order to be qualified for the SNAP / food stamp benefit.
+They include the following.
 People who are applying in your household must able-bodied and between the ages of 18 and 60.
 They need to have or apply for a Social Security number and be either a U.S. national, U.S. citizen, an American Indian born in Canada or Mexico or have status as a qualified alien.
 There are several other conditions and criteria for the Supplemental Nutrition Food Assistance Program.
 Read more on SNAP food stamps.

-Free healthy groceries from Special Supplemental Nutrition Program for Women, Infants and Children (WIC): A federal government assistance program that provides nutritious foods and commodities to supplement the diets of low-income pregnant, postpartum and breast-feeding women, newborns, children up to five years of age, as well as infants.
+Free healthy groceries from Special Supplemental Nutrition Program for Women, Infants and Children (WIC): A federal government assistance program that provides nutritious foods, groceries and commodities to supplement the diets of low-income pregnant, postpartum and breast-feeding women.
+The program in effect gives them free groceries in the form of formula so they can feed newborns, children up to five years of age, as well as infants.
 In addition, the WIC program provides referrals to health services, community clinics and other government assistance programs.